chombo-discharge/chombo-discharge/doc/mainpage.md

   * Multi-material geometries (electrodes and insulators)
   * Patch-based adaptive mesh refinement
   * Excellent scalability to hundres of thousands of cores

+You can obtain the code from here:

+      git clone ssh://git@git.code.sintef.no/~robertm/chombo-streamer
 </td>
 <td valign="top">
 \image html electrons_raytrace.png
 </td>
 </table>